 Andrew took a little longer to embark on a solo career, releasing "Shake" (number 16, June 1990) earlier in the year.
 Interestingly, Australia appears to have been the only country in the world where "Shake" made the top 40 - the single stalled at number 58 in Andrew's native UK in April 1990, and peaked at number 77 on the US Billboard Hot 100 in May 1990.
 "Shake" also charted in the Netherlands, where it reached number 48 in April 1990.
 In Australia, "Shake" was the 81st highest-selling single of 1990.

-In a similar fashion, "Red Dress" does not appear to have charted anywhere but in Australia.
+In a similar fashion, "Red Dress" peaked at number 190 (number 132 on the compressed chart) in the UK in July 1990; the only other country it appears to have charted in.
 While I remember seeing the single in the shops, I don't think I actually heard the song or saw the video at the time.
 Both "Shake" and "Red Dress" were lifted from Andrew's only solo album Son of Albert (number 63, June 1990).
 Son of Albert did not even chart in the UK, and peaked at number 66 in the Netherlands in May 1990, and number 130 in the US in June 1990.

 Andrew did not release any further singles or albums, although Son of Albert received an expanded re-issue in 2018.
 Since 1990, Andrew has largely shunned the limelight.
 He has been in a long-term relationship with Keren Woodward from Bananarama since 1990, although the couple split for two years in 2017.